anoopnr/AdobeHTML5Panel/README.md

 ### Sign the Panel folder using
 **ZXPSignCmd -sign AdobeHTML5Panel\Panel newpanel.zxp sample.p12 password -tsa http://timestamp.digicert.com**

+### Close the Adobe app for which you are trying to install the panel for
 ### Install the newpanel.zxp using Excmancmd
 **exmancmd /install newpanel.zxp**

+### Check the panel is installed in the adobe app using
+**exmancmd /list all**

+### To see the panel in action
+**Open the app, In Menus>>Windows>>Extenions>>Sample Panel 1.0.0**

 ### Remove the panel using Excmancmd
 **exmancmd /remove com.nr.samplepanel**

+## Make your first change in Extension panel
+Go to Panel\ExtensionContent\samplepanel.html\
+Make some change to the heading h1

+Delete the old newpanel.zxp\
+Sign and package the Panel folder again using the same certificate\
+ZXPSignCmd -sign AdobeHTML5Panel\Panel newpanel.zxp sample.p12 password -tsa http://timestamp.digicert.com\
+Close the Adobe app for which you are trying to install the panel for\
+Remove the existing panel using exmancmd /remove com.nr.samplepanel\
+Install new panel using exmancmd /install newpanel.zxp

+**Open the app, In Menus>>Windows>>Extenions>>Sample Panel 1.0.0** **Congrats**